trekj/NFT-Collection/README.md

 [![Screenshot-23.png](https://i.postimg.cc/ydsh4R0k/Screenshot-23.png)](https://postimg.cc/4K2HpmLg)

 ## Creating the SVG
-When the NFT is minted it will be an svg image consisting of 3 randomized words, no minted NFT will be exactly identical to another, we can accomplish this by using following code in our smart contract
+When the NFT is minted it will be an svg image consisting of 3 NBA player names, no minted NFT will be exactly identical to another, we can accomplish this by using following code in our smart contract